 1) When to breed?

 Always!
-Although breeding in winter could be harder and many host plants are not available in this season, it is possible to keep on breeding all year round.
+Although breeding in winter could be harder and many host plants are not available in this season (deciduous plants), it is possible to keep on rearing insects all year round.

-The setup of an insect brood is generally the inside or the outside of the breeder's private home.
-Outdoor breeding is possible and is recommended with species that are very sensitive to ventilation or species that are naturally present in breeder's area.
+The setup to rear insects generally consists in the inside or the outside of the breeder’s private home.
+Outdoor rearing is possible and is recommended with species that are very sensitive to ventilation or species that are naturally present in breeder’s area.
 This approach depends on the geographic area in which the breeder lives.
 In some cases, or seasons, the indoor breeding could be the only option.
 The setup will be described in details in the corresponding sections, according to the stage of the animal.
-Insects can complete their life-cycle (that is the actual purpose of every breeder) in a relative small amount of space, for example a stock composed of 20 S. ricini (Lepidoptera, Saturniidae) can be grown to full size in a 30x50cm cage (TTB will always refer to scales using the international metric system), although more than one cage is recommended for adult care.
+Insects can complete their life-cycle (that is the actual purpose of every breeder) in a relative small amount of space.
+For example, a stock composed of 20 Samia ricini (Lepidoptera, Saturniidae) can be grown to full size in a 30x50cm cage (TTB will always refer to scales using the international metric system), although more than one cage is recommended for adult care.

 This topic will be further discussed in other sections, this is a quick overview.

-When approaching a new species the initial data that is available is the origin.
+When approaching a new species, the initial data which is available is the origin.
 The origin tells a lot on how to optimize the conditions, according to the original habitat.
-Invisible things are also part of the habitat and can't be controlled (Bacteria for example), for this reason the outcome of reproducing the original habitat can be negative.
-The optimal condition is the setup that works in the place where is settled, indipendently of what is reported in other context.
+Invisible things are also part of the habitat and can’t be controlled (Bacteria for example), for this reason the outcome of reproducing the original habitat can be negative.
+The optimal condition is the setup that works in the place where is settled, independently of what is reported in other context.

-- Temperature(T) is a key variable: for the species that TTB generally offers, standard room temperature (RT) is sufficient to achieve good results.
-For RT here we refer to the normal temperature present in warmed houses, with no additional warming for the insects (generally beetween 18°C and 22°C).
-Specifically warm up Lepidoptera species is possible, but could present side-effects as drying the enviroment.
-Temperature shifts can induce metabolic changes in insects, like stimulating the onset and the offset of diapause.
-It is very important to know how is the natural life-cycle of the species we breed; always check where the species came from and how is the temperature there, in order to understand how to deal with breeding (internet provides all the data easily), go to the Useful websites sections for more info.
+– Temperature(T) is a key variable.
+For the species that we generally offer, standard room temperature (RT) is sufficient to achieve good results.
+For RT, here we refer to the normal temperature present in warmed houses, with no additional warming for the insects (generally between 18°C and 22°C).
+Specifically warm up Lepidoptera species is possible, but could present side-effects as drying the environment.
+Temperature shifts can induce metabolic changes in insects, as stimulating the onset or the end of diapause.
+It is very important to know how is the natural life-cycle of the species we breed.
+Always check where the species came from and how is the temperature there.
+In order to understand how to deal with origin (internet provides all the data easily), go to the Useful websites sections for more valuable links and informations.

-To preserve a clean enviroment is basic rule for Lepidoptera breeding.
-Butterflies and moths can be considered very sensitive to a dirty enviroment.
-By replacing the food and eliminating the stools often, sometimes more than once per day, the correct equilibrium can be manteined.
-Provide a well ventilated enviroment is very simple; plastic boxes can be modified using fine net mesh to cover them, ensuring the proper aeration.
-In most cases it is possible to leave the box opened, caterpillars will stay on the host plant untill there is enough food for them.
-Although some people report that is possible to breed caterpillars in closed plastic boxes, opening them only once per day, in our experience this leads to drammatic losses.
-Keep this two as the core rules of breeding.
+Maintaining the envirnoment clean is basic rule for Lepidoptera breeding.
+Butterflies and moths can be considered very sensitive to a dirty environment.
+By replacing the food and eliminating the stools often, sometimes more than once per day, it should be clean enough.
+To provide a well ventilated environment is very simple; plastic boxes can be modified using fine net mesh to cover them, ensuring the proper aeration.
+In most cases, it is possible to leave the box opened, caterpillars will stay on the host plant until there is enough food for them.
+Although some people report that is possible to breed caterpillars in closed plastic boxes, opening them only once per day, in our experience this leads to dramatic losses.

 Very important: insects breeding, Lepidoptera in particular, is not a big deal in terms of money and space; but pay attention to the time you are willing to dedicate them!
-Few time is needed but, as they suffer stress much more than other animals, be sure that you can have a constant eye on them to ensure that things are going properly.
+Few time is needed but in a regular fashion.
+They suffer stress and starvation much more than other animals, thus be sure to have a constant eye on them, in order to ensure that things are going properly.
 This is fun!